ram25charan/EchoHeart/README.md

 🌟 What It Does:
 You pick how you're feeling (e.g., Anxious, Happy, Lonely).
-You pick the tone you want the response to be in (e.g., Comforting, Cheerful, Honest).
+You pick the tone you want the response to be in (e.g., gentle, funny, mindful).
 You get a short, AI-generated message tailored to both your feeling and the tone.
 It’s designed to feel like a little check-in — a gentle nudge when you need it.